andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 If you have any questions at any time about the study or the procedures, you can contact Andrew Heiss at andrew.heiss@duke.edu or +1 801-734-9327.
 You can also contact Dr. Judith Kelley at judith.kelley@duke.edu or +1 919-613-7343.

-I have read the above information, and I consent to take part in the study.
+**I have read the above information, and I consent to take part in the study.**

 :    Single answer

     - Yes
     - No

+    If the respondent doesn't consent, skip to Q6.1 and end the survey

 ---